-You will then head towards your final stop to visit the incredible neighbouring waterfalls of Hraunfossar and Barnafoss.
-The former is a much gentler waterfall fed by the meltwater of the nearby glacier Langjokull, creating a beautiful array of colours as the water trickles through the rivulets caused by an ancient volcanic eruption.
+You will then head towards your final stop to visit the incredible neighboring waterfalls of Hraunfossar and Barnafoss.
+The former is a much gentler waterfall fed by the meltwater of the nearby glacier Langjokull, creating a beautiful array of colors as the water trickles through the rivulets caused by an ancient volcanic eruption.
 The latter, however, is much more powerful and thunderous, pouring fast-flowing waters through a selection of sharp rock formations into the cavern below.

-In the evening you will rest up for the night at your accommodation back in Reykjavik.
+In the evening, you will rest up for the night at your accommodation back in Reykjavik.